Free Speech, Chilled to Perfection [TEASER]

 And given all the drama around the reaction to Charlie Kirk's murder with like widespread speech policing that ultimately included Jimmy Kimmel somehow, we thought it would be good to discuss the state of free speech in this country under Trump.

-Because lurking behind this discussion is the fact that a bunch of people got into trouble for speech that was perhaps either embracing violence overtly or maybe laughing about violence, things like that.
+lurking behind this discussion is the fact that a bunch of people got into trouble for speech that was perhaps either embracing violence overtly or maybe laughing about violence, things like that.

 Maybe you got fired from your job because you made a joke about Charlie Kirk getting popped, right?
+Yeah.
+Or Or even just sharing kind of like your opinion about it, right?
+That like.

 Hey, folks, if you want to hear the rest of this episode, you're going to have to subscribe.
+This episode is one of our premium Patreon-only episodes.

 Membership starts at just five bucks a month.

-So if you want to hear the rest, join us at patreon.com slash five four pod.
+So if you want to hear the rest, join us at patreon.com slash five fourpod.
+That's five four pod all spelled out.

 Members get a bunch of stuff.

-Not only do you get access to the premium episodes, but access to subscriber-only events, discounts on merch, and at the $10 a month level, you get bigger discounts on merch and membership in the incredibly rowdy 5-4 Slack.
+Not only do you get access to the premium episodes, but access to subscriber-only events, discounts on merch, and at the $10 a a month level, you get bigger discounts on merch and membership in the incredibly rowdy 5-4 Slack.

 So again, that's patreon.com/slash 5-4pod, 5-4pod all spelled out.
+Become a member today.